EusDancerDev/PatientDataFHIR_Service/docs/references/union_all_implementation.md

 ## Overview

-This document details the implementation of a true SQL UNION ALL query in the PatientDataRetriever system to optimize data retrieval across multiple tables.
+This document details the implementation of a true SQL UNION ALL query in the PatientDataFHIR_Service system to optimize data retrieval across multiple tables.
 This enhancement replaces the previous approach of making separate queries for each table, resulting in improved performance and reduced database load.

 ## Implementation Details